pappasam/coc-jedi/README.md

 Specify your jedi-language-server executable.
 This is the command name / path used to run jedi-language-server on your machine.

-- type: `string | null`
+- type: `string`
-- default: `null`

-If you do not specify this, jedi-language-server will do the following:
+If omitted, jedi-language-server will do the following:

 1. Find the first `jedi-language-server` found in your path and use that with no additional args
 2. If no `jedi-language-server` found in path, use `pipx` to download and run a specific jedi-language-server version (configured in this repository's `package.json` as `jlsVersion`).